bhatti/formicary/docs/swagger.md

 #### JobDefinition

-The workflow of job uses task exit codes to define next task to execute.
-The task definition represents definition of a job and instance of the job is created using JobExecution when a new job request is submitted.
+The workflow progresses based on the exit codes of tasks, determining the subsequent task to execute.
+Each task definition encapsulates a job's specifics, and upon receiving a new job request, an instance of this job is initiated through JobExecution.

 | Name | Type | Description | Required |
 | ---- | ---- | ----------- | -------- |